3mdeb/openqa-tests-qubesos/generalhw/adding-vnc-setup.md

 `WORKER_CLASS` which defines what kind of tasks will be dispatched to the worker.

-Configuration for generalhw that uses VNC for input and relise on network boot (mostly handled in `install_startup.pm` mentioned above):
+Configuration for generalhw that uses VNC for input and relies on boot from PiKVM-mounted media (mostly handled in `install_startup.pm` mentioned above):

 ```
 [4]